 Disappeared Dad: Locke mentions that he has the barest glimmer of a memory of his mother, but nothing of his father.
 Turns out that even his memory of his mother wasn't really his mother.

 The Bondsmagi are a living incarnation of this trope.
-They burned an empire to the ground just to make a point.
+They burned the capital city of an empire to the ground just to make a point.
 In the third book, we learn it was also because they thought the magi of that empire behaved in a way that could ultimately destroy the human race.
 Well, at least, that's what they say.

 Double Agent: Coldmarrow initially looks like he is The Mole, but the Republic of Thieves ending makes it clear that he is ultimately loyal to Patience and her allies.